 MOT tests don't check every aspect of your vehicle, for example the condition of the engine, clutch and gearbox are not tested.
 In total, there are 16 areas of your vehicle that will be tested including the lights, wheels and tyres, windscreen, horn and seatbelts.
 All of the elements are tested to ensure that they are in a safe condition for use so that collectively, the vehicle is safe to be on the road.

 If your previous MOT certificate is still valid (i.e. you still have some time left before the certificate expiration date) you can take your vehicle away and it is legal to drive until the certificate expires.
-But if your MOT has run out you can leave your vehicle with the test centre to have the defects fixed; take your vehicle elsewhere to have the failed defects fixed or decide to scrap or sell the vehicle.
+But if your MOT has run out, you can leave your vehicle with the test centre to have the defects fixed.
+You can also take your vehicle elsewhere to have the failed defects fixed, or decide to scrap or sell the vehicle.

 There are some vehicles that are exempt from MOT testing:

 - Cars and motorcycles made before 1960.